 The exhibition Louise Bourgeois: Livres illustrés, opens at The Musée d’art americain in Giverny, France.

-Creates first fabric book, Ode à l’oubli, compiled from her old clothes and household items.
+Creates first fabric collage book, Ode à l’Oubli, compiled from her old clothes and household items.
 In 2004, unbound and editioned version of the book appears, published by Peter Blum Edition and produced by Judith Solodkin of SOLO Impression, working with a crew and with assistance for digital printing from Raylene Marasco of Dyenamix.
 Will continue to work with Marasco for digital printing, and some screenprinting, for remainder of the decade.

 With printer David Procuniar, of Procuniar Workshop, creates a series of 25 untitled screenprints of red abstract shapes on vintage fabric.